DanielEspanadero/activa-chat/README.md

 <input type="text">
 ```

-_Once the HTML is pasted, we link a JavaScript file to the HTML and enter the following code:_
+_Once the HTML is pasted, we link a JavaScript file to the HTML and enter the next code:_

 ```
 const button = document.querySelector('#emoji-button');